Print

 • Storage: Store leftover meatballs and orzo in separate airtight containers in the refrigerator for up to 3 days.

-• Dairy-Free: to make this dairy-free use a dairy-free feta and a dairy-free tzatziki sauce.
+• Dairy-Free: use a dairy-free feta and a dairy-free tzatziki sauce.

 Nutrition